leontoddjohnson/etc/content/docs/coding/movements/_index.md

   - *Note: if recording onto a stereo pair, you'll need to manually update the `overdub` for **both** tracks.* This allows for more flexibility in stereo recording.
   - If already playing/recording, either key will stop the recording/playing.
 - On this display, **E2** and **E3** will still adjust the `slice` start and end times, respectively.
+- If the current track is playing a slice, then either **K2** or **K3** on this page will stop the track from playing.[^fn:slice_playing]

+[^fn:slice_playing]: Note that **tape** slices are not separate audio clips existing in their own right, as they are on the **sample** side.
+When a slice is played, the associated track (i.e., softcut voice) playhead is moved to that position in the buffer, and it plays. *To stop playing a slice is to stop playing the track altogether.*

 ## delay displays